grafana/agent/docs/sources/static/configuration/scraping-service.md

 ```

 Note that there are no instance configurations present in this example; instance
-configurationss must be passed to the API for the Agent to start scraping metrics.
+configurations must be passed to the API for the Agent to start scraping metrics.

 ## agentctl